kckenneth/GenomicAssembly/setup_hadoop.md

 # HDFS Setup (All nodes)

 If you come across any issues in setting up hdfs and yarn, go <a href=http://www.cs.brandeis.edu//~cs147a/lab/hadoop-troubleshooting/>Here</a>.
-Let's get started!
+Until then, Let's get started!

 ## 1. Download and install hadoop `2.9.1` version.
 ```